mesosphere-backup/dcos-cassandra-service/docs/configuration.md

 You can customize your cluster in-place when it is up and running.

-The Cassandra scheduler runs as a Marathon process and can be reconfigured by changing values within Marathon.
+The Cassandra scheduler runs as a Marathon process and can be reconfigured by changing values for the service from the DC/OS dashboard.
 These are the general steps to follow:

-1. View your Marathon dashboard at `http://<dcos_url>/marathon`
+1. Go to the DC/OS dashboard.
-2. In the list of `Applications`, click the name of the Cassandra service to be updated.
+1. Click the **Services** tab, then the name of the Cassandra service to be updated.
-3. Within the Cassandra instance details view, click the `Configuration` tab, then click the `Edit` button.
+1. Within the Cassandra instance details view, click the menu in the upper right, then choose **Edit**.
-4. In the dialog that appears, expand the `Environment Variables` section and update any field(s) to their desired value(s).
+1. In the dialog that appears, click the **Environment** tab and update any field(s) to their desired value(s).
 For example, to increase the number of nodes, edit the value for `NODES`.
-Click `Change and deploy configuration` to apply any changes and cleanly reload the Cassandra scheduler.
+1. Click **REVIEW & RUN** to apply any changes and cleanly reload the Cassandra scheduler.
 The Cassandra cluster itself will persist across the change.

 ## Configuration Deployment Strategy